To my sons’ teachers:

 You’re the kind who leave your personal troubles at the door when you walk into the classroom.
 You’re the kind who make my children feel like they are the most special students in the class.
 And what’s even better–you make every one of “your kids” feel like they are the most special student in the class.

 You are the kind of teachers who don’t spend your day complaining about lack of resources, lack of respect, and lack of acknowledgement for teachers.
-You are too busy teaching my children to complain about lesser things.
+You are too busy teaching your students, my sons, to complain about other things.
 Because you don’t ever complain, I think sometimes parents do forget to tell you a word of thanks now and then for the mammoth job that you seem to carry on your shoulders with the grace of a dancer.

 Sometimes I forget to tell you.

 But not today.
 I want to tell you thank you.